core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * The responder is always the first one deriving CTX\_NEW.
 * The initiator is always the first one achieving key confirmation, hence the first one able to safely discard CTX\_OLD.
 * Both the initiator and the responder use the same respective OSCORE Sender ID and Recipient ID.
 Also, they both preserve and use the same OSCORE ID Context from CTX\_OLD.

-The length of the nonces N1 and N2 is application specific.
-The application needs to set the length of each nonce such that the probability of its value being repeated is negligible.
-To this end, each nonce is recommended to be at least 8 bytes long.
-Note that the probability of collision of nonce values is heightened by the birthday paradox, however considering a nonce length of 8 there will be an average collision after approximately 2^32 instances of Response #1 messages.
-Overall the lenght of the nonces N1 and N2 should be set such that the security level is harmonized with other components of the deployment.
-Considering the constraints of embedded implementations, there might be a need for allowing smaller N1 and N2 values.
-These smaller values can be permitted, provided that their safety within the system can be assured.

 This situation, however, should not pose significant problems even for a constrained server operating at a capacity of one request per second, thus ensuring the reliability and robustness of the system even under such circumstances.